Korean Radish Pancakes (Mujeon)

 Korean radish pancakes are easy and delicious.
 Enjoy the mellow and sweet taste of Korean radish with this recipe, but you can substitute with daikon radish, if you can’t find it.
 Serve the radish pancakes with soy lemon dipping sauce.

 A forgotten Korean radish left in the refrigerator turned into these delicious Korean radish pancakes (Mujeon, 무전).
-If you haven’t tasted Korean radish, you are missing out on a delicious and healthy vegetable.
+If you haven’t tasted Korean radish, you are missing out on a delicious vegetable.

 I found a piece of Korean radish in the back of the vegetables tray in my refrigerator.
 Interestingly, I didn’t even remember how long it had been sitting there.
 Don’t you love discovering things you didn’t expect when you clean the refrigerator?